gadget1999/Kindle-Weather/README.md

 🔗 References<br>
 - For web server to render weather information, you can use this Docker image: [Weather station web server container image](https://hub.docker.com/r/gadget1999/rpi-nook-weather)
+  - An example script to run the image can be found in the repo: [Run weather web server container](Server/weather-container)
 - Once the web server is running, you can use this URL to get the weather info in 600x800 PNG: https://yourserver/kindle_image
 - With the container image, you can provide quotes to display (mine is showing IMDB good movies, but you can use, e.g., quotes of the day)